daneharrigan/cerubis/README.md

     ruby -Ilib:test test/cerubis_test.rb
     ruby -Ilib:test test/all.rb

-Or you can use a few Thor commands:
+Or you can run them all with Rake:

-    thor test:file cerubis
-    thor test:file cerubis/matcher
-    thor test:all
+    rake test

 ## Code Coverage